Help

 tabindexfor grids.

 Focus indicators are intentionally consumer-supplied — Lily never paints a default focus ring that conflicts with your design.
+The example apps hold a clean axe-core baseline across their routes.

 Internationalization